ini/RedisBridge/README.md

 # RedisBridge

-RedisBridge is a bridge to an internal pub/sub Redis bus.
+RedisBridge is a package that handles sending and receiving messages via a Redis server.

 ## Installation